jimbobding/Cocktail-buddy-jim/README.md

 Delete will remove the category from the dropdowns and database and displayed a message your category has been deleted, edit will take you to a separate card that will have two buttons and an input box that allows the user to change the name of the category.
 After the user has changed the name in the input box they can either click edit which will take them back to the manage categories page with a flash displaying that your category has been successfully edited, or you can click cancel which will cancel the operation and take you back to the manage categories section.

+#### pagination

+This is used in the drinks section and also the profile page.
+It allows only 8 cocktail recipes per page and gives a page turning system so you can go back and forth bettween pages ech displaying 8 recip cards.

 ### Features to add